Read advice and experience of others in the Tihoi Knowledge Sharing Guide here

 - Avoid making ‘deals’ with your child – Making deals with your child if they are uncomfortable about attending Tihoi may prevent them from fully making the most of their experience.
 It is likely they will focus on a way out rather than the adventure.

-- Correct equipment for a comfortable stay – Tihoi has the harshest of weather conditions, so ensuring your child has good quality gear that fits and lasts will only enhance his stay at Tihoi.
+- Correct equipment for a comfortable stay – Tihoi has the harshest of weather conditions, so ensuring your child has good quality gear that fits and lasts will only enhance their stay at Tihoi.

 - Fitness – St Paul’s Year 9 Physical Education programme is designed to help students improve their fitness in preparation for Tihoi.
 However, students are encouraged to increase their fitness further prior to going to Tihoi.
 Doing this as a family is a great way to spend quality time together and improve the physical well-being of each family member.

-- Cooking and cleaning – A young man who can cook or bake well will contribute positively to the house.
+- Cooking and cleaning – A young person who can cook or bake well will contribute positively to the house.
 Your child should also understand the basics of cleaning and making a bed to a good standard.

 Advice for parents